Hello World!¶

 In Sobamail, events get processed in two stages: First, The Mutator class is instantiated by the JS runtime.
 This runs the constructor where the user defines the app schema and performs various sanity checks.
 The constructor must throw an

-Now that the runtime has a fresh Mutator instance at hand, it invokes the
+After the runtime obtains a fresh Mutator instance, it invokes the

-: Contains metadata about the processing environment and the provenance of the given message.
+processmethod with two arguments:message: The message object that triggered the eventmetadata: Contains metadata about the processing environment and the provenance of the event at hand.

 If the